 St. Mary is a tiny city located in the state of Missouri.
 With a population of 307 people and just one neighborhood, St. Mary is the 466th largest community in Missouri.

-St. Mary is a blue-collar town, with 41.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in St. Mary, you'll notice that it is more blue-collar than most other communities in America.
+41.00% of St. Mary’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, St. Mary is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in St. Mary who work in maintenance occupations (13.00%), food service (11.00%), and office and administrative support (10.00%).

 In St. Mary, however, the average commute to work is quite long.
 On average, people spend 35.89 minutes each day getting to work, which is significantly higher than the national average.